All Episodes

 It's been like this for years.

-Oh great.
+Oh, great.

-Oh, that that that that's brilliant, Chris.
+Oh, that's brilliant, Chris.

 He has perfect Financial Times physiognomy as well.

-Really, doesn't he just?
+Really, doesn't he, Just?

-It's like this is completely normal, says this Financial Times writer.
+It's like, this is completely normal, says this Financial Times writer.

-Anyway, so then we we've got the Office for Budget Responsibility, and I I just want to talk about the UK's budgets, because that's it's just mad.
+And I just want to talk about the UK's budgets because it's just mad.

-And the idea that we have an office for budget responsibility that will print stuff like this and not act like this isn't a national crisis, is kind of wild to me, right?
+And the idea that we have an Office for Budget Responsibility that will print stuff like this and not act like this isn't a national crisis is kind of wild to me, right?

-We're gonna have an incentive to do so.
+We don't have an incentive to do so.

 Look at the spending.

-Uh 1.2 trillion a year in government spending.
+1.2 trillion, if we use American trillions, 1.2 trillion a year in government spending.

 But the receipts are only 1.14 trillion a year.

-I mean, they're not gonna declare this an emergency because it for them it's normal.
+I mean, they're not going to declare this an emergency because for them, it's no reason to have a party.

 Yeah.

-I mean, this this is just insane that we have this gargantuan consumptive state just chewing up all of our prosperity.
+I mean, this is just insane that we have this gargantuan consumptive state just chewing up all of our prosperity.

 This is precisely what is happening.